freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

 In both cases, follow these steps:

 #.
-Boot the *Admin Workstation* and unlock its persistent volume.
-#.
-Determine the current version of `securedrop-admin` you have installed on your *Admin Workstation* by running:
+Determine the current version of `securedrop-admin` you have installed on your *SecureDrop Workstation* by running:

   .. code:: sh